 - We have no firm guidelines when it comes to length.
 As a rule of thumb, standard posts should run between 250 and 1500 words; symposia pieces should run 500-1500 words.

 - Shorter is better.
 Don’t all-caps or small-caps your title.
-S
+Our formatting is all automated.

 - Books and journals are italicized, articles are in American-style quotations.

 - Use em-dashes — rather than double dashes (–) — to offset text; put spaces between the dashes and other text.

 - Italics are our preferred form of emphasis.
 Bold is acceptable.
 Don’t change the color of your text.

 - Contractions aren’t prohibited, and y’all can use colloquial English if it tracks with your authorial voice.